-A paid leave of absence of three (3) days will be granted in the event of death in the immediate family (spouse, registered domestic partner, parent, legal guardian, step-parent, child(ren), sibling(s), stepchildren, grandparent, grandchild, or mother-, father-, sister-, brother-, son- or daughter-in-law).
+A paid leave of absence of five (5) days for Bereavement Leave will be granted in the event of death of a family member or other individual with whom an employee has a significant personal relationship.
+The days of Bereavement Leave need not be consecutive.
 This leave may be extended with sick leave, accrued vacation, Personal Leave, Compensatory Time Off For Exempt Employees, or leave without pay.
-This time off shall be pro-rated for part-time employees who work at least twenty (20) hours per week.
-The employee's supervisor must approve additional paid and unpaid time off, unpaid time off requires approval of their Assistant General Manager.
-If the absence occurs at a time when work is not scheduled payment will not be made.
+The employee's supervisor must approve additional paid and unpaid time off.
+Unpaid time off requires approval of their Assistant General Manager.
+If the absence occurs at a time when work is not scheduled, payment will not be made.